starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Finite ordered lists called tuples contain elements within a pair of parentheses ``(`` ``)``.
 Elements may any combination of valid :ref:`types <syntax_type>`, for example, a ``felt`` and two structs.
-They cannot be modified after declaration and are defined using a local variable as
+They cannot be modified after declaration and are defined using a local variable.
+Tuples with one element must contain either an assignment, or a trailing comma as shown below.
-follows:

 .. tested-code:: cairo syntax_tuples